In this post, you’ll learn how to make form fields optional or required with USP Pro.

 That’s all that happens, no other changes are made in either case.

-After saving your changes, try submitting a form that includes a few required fields.
+After implementing Parsley.js, try submitting a form that includes a few required fields.
 That will give you an idea of how it works.
-In Chrome, for example, you should see something similar to the following screenshot:
+When testing, you should see something similar to this (depending on form content, etc.):

-Here we have a content field that is set as required.
-So upon form submission, Chrome lets the user know that the field is required.
-Note that not all browsers support native form validation.
-Until they do, Parsley is recommended.
+Here we have a “Post Title” field that is set as required.
+So upon form submission, Parsley lets the user know about it.